10 Stylish Kitchen Tile Partition Ideas for Indian Homes

 Our Alchimia collection has designs that are perfect for a clean and modern look.
 A tiled shelf back looks smart and is easier to clean when kitchen fumes build up.
 Add planters or utensils, and it transforms into a stylish and practical piece of decor.

-If your kitchen is already small, opt for slim, tile-clad walls that don’t occupy much space but still define zones.
+If your kitchen is already small, opt for slim, Altagloss tile-clad walls that don’t occupy much space but still define zones.
 Stick to light colours.
 Glossy tiles reflect more light, making the area appear larger.

 Simpolo Tiles and Bathware’s Altagloss collection tiles are made just for this.
 They’re easy to wipe clean and make even basic walls feel fresh.
 This works well if your home is all about clean lines and soft shades.